mlarocque22/stock_text_files/README.md

 Industry_$5 is an alphebetical list of stocks under $5 that support options and displays their industry and sector

-Sorted_Industry_$10 is a list of stocks under $10 that support options and is sorted by their industry and sector
+Sorted_Sector_$10 is a list of stocks under $10 that support options and is sorted by their industry and sector

-Sorted_Industry_$5 is a list of stocks under $5 that support options and is sorted by their industry and sector
+Sorted_Sector_$5 is a list of stocks under $5 that support options and is sorted by their industry and sector

+The two ones that say Sorted_specific.
+Are sorted by their much more specific industry compared to the general one

 The rest are self explanitory